ZebulonRouseFrantzich/opencode-athena/commands/athena-status.md

 # Check current state
 athena_get_story()

-# If status is in_progress, continue
+# If status is in-progress, continue
-# If status is pending, start fresh with /athena-dev
+# If status is backlog or ready-for-dev, start fresh with /athena-dev
 ```

 ### Story Dependencies